Today, we tried the CO sensor.

 Then, we wrote a code in the Arduino software.
 We put the code below:

-This code give the quantity of CO in the air in ppm(parts per million) every 100ms.
+This code give the quantity of CO in the air in ppm(parts per million) multiply by 100, every 100ms.

 You need then to verify and compile the code on the Arduino.
 Take care to check if you are connected to the right type of board and in the right COM port.
 This is what we get: